 PRP stands for platelet-rich plasma.
 It’s a concentrated source of blood plasma with a high platelet count.
 Thrombocytes, or platelets, are small blood cells that regulate blood clotting.

-Clinical evidence supports the potential health benefits of PRP.
+Clinical evidence supports the potential health benefits of PRP for foot pain and ankle pain.
 In controlled trials, this treatment method has been shown to stop hair loss and stimulate hair growth, relieve joint pain and inflammation, and stimulate tissue repair.

 Platelet-rich plasma therapy is best known for its anti-aging properties.
 What you may not know is that it also provides relief from foot and ankle pain.
 It’s a safe, non-invasive alternative to surgery and has none of the side effects of medications.